jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Loops and homotopies.md

 - top
 ---

-We want a way to extend our definition of the [[Simplicial homology and graph theory --- math-145/notes/Discrete winding number#_definition _ winding number (of a $1$-chain)|discrete winding number]] to loops.
+We want a way to extend our definition of the [[Simplicial homology and random walks --- math-145/notes/Discrete winding number#_definition _ winding number (of a $1$-chain)|discrete winding number]] to loops.

 ##### _definition:_ loop, curves